oktadev/okta-blog/_source/_posts/2023-03-20-spa-auth-tokens.md

 {% img blog/spa-auth-tokens/flow-4-authorization-code-redirect.jpg alt:"The client application redirects to Okta hosted sign in screen, and Sunny authenticates and grant consent" width:"800" %}{: .center-image }

 Yay!
 Sign-in success!
-The authorization server returns an Authorization Code to the client application.
+The authorization server returns an authorization code to the client application.

 {% img blog/spa-auth-tokens/flow-5-authorization-code-response.jpg alt:"The authorization server redirects back to client application and returns an authorization code" width:"800" %}{: .center-image }

-Now that there's an Authorization Code, the client application makes a request to the token endpoint of the authorization server and sends the Authorization Code and the code verifier.
+Now that there's an authorization code, the client application makes a request to the token endpoint of the authorization server and sends the authorization code and the code verifier.

 {% img blog/spa-auth-tokens/flow-6-token-request.jpg alt:"The client making a token request and sending the information listed above in the payload" width:"800" %}{: .center-image }

-To process the token endpoint request, the authorization server ensures the Authorization Code is still valid and that the code verifier matches the code challenge sent in the authorization request.
+To process the token endpoint request, the authorization server ensures the authorization code is still valid and that the code verifier matches the code challenge sent in the authorization request.
 This step is part of the PKCE extension.

-{% img blog/spa-auth-tokens/flow-7-token-pkce.jpg alt:"The authorization server verifying the Authorization Code and the code verifier" width:"800" %}{: .center-image }
+{% img blog/spa-auth-tokens/flow-7-token-pkce.jpg alt:"The authorization server verifying the authorization code and the code verifier" width:"800" %}{: .center-image }

 Yay!
 Success!
 The authorization server returns three tokens:
 1. Access token